Sandra-Be/beauty_salon/README.md

 * [Click here](https://sandra-be.github.io/beauty_salon/) and view the live project.

-Each page features a responsive navigation bar which leads to right page and section of website.
+Each page features a responsive fixed on top navigation bar which leads to right page and section of website.
 The **hero image** shows up in each page to atract clients with a positive emotions giving them the sence of professonalism and trusfull environment.
 Each page has footer with copyright information, a "Price list" .pdf version available to download and save on device and social media icon linked to beauty salon social media page.